 - you or your family are enquiring about palliative care.

-If you decide to make any changes to your advance care plan, you should discuss this with your substitute decision maker, your family, and your doctor or other relevant healthcare professionals.
-Give an updated copy of the plan to all those who were given the first copy so they are aware of the changes.
+If you decide to make any changes to your advance care directive, you should discuss this with your medical treatment decision maker, your family, your doctor and other relevant healthcare professionals.
+Give an updated copy of any documents to all those who were given the first copy so they are aware of the changes.

 Where to get help